CMSC447-Software-Engineering-I-SP2025/Team-3-Repository/README.md

     - If nothing fails, you win.
 2. To start the Backend API, go into the "backend" dir and run the following:
     - `./gradlew bootRun`
+3. Go into the "resume-tracker-ui" directory.
+    - `npm install`
-3. In another terminal/window, run the following in the "resume-tracker-ui" directory:
+4. Finally, to start the UI, run the following command in that same directory
     - `npm run dev`

 Now all the services are started.
 You can access the UI at `https://localhost:3000`